scaleoutsystems/fedn/docs/quickstart.rst

 .. note::
    This tutorial is a quickstart guide to FEDn based on a pre-made FEDn Project.
 It is designed to serve as a starting point for new developers.
-   To learn about FEDn Projects in order to develop your own federated machine learning projects, see :ref:`projects-label`.
+   To learn how to develop your own project from scratch, see :ref:`projects-label`.

 **Prerequisites**